-I was born in the city of St. Johns on the island of Newfoundland, Canada.
+I was born in the city of St. John’s on the island of Newfoundland, Canada.
 I grew up on the shores of a lake and learned to swim at a very young age.
 All of my fondest memories always include water.
 If I have a first love it is mathematics.
 My fascination with numbers and calculation led me into the engineering program at Memorial University in Newfoundland.
-After two years of studying engineering, I left to attend the Alberta College of Art where I studied Visual Communications.
+After two years of studying engineering, I left to attend the Alberta University of the Arts where I studied Visual Communications.
 After graduating, I got a job in advertising and went on to earn my living in corporate graphic design, including developing corporate identities for some of the largest corporations in Canada.
-When I moved to the United States in 2007, I took several classes at the Glassell School of Art in Houston, where I currently live, and focused my studies on designing and producing handmade jewelry.
-As time permits, I continue to create unique handmade jewelry today.
 Painting is the current love of my creative life.

 I am an elected member of the Society of Canadian Artists (SCA).